bywatersolutions/koha-plugin-rapido-ill/DEVELOPMENT.md

 Based on the official Rapido API specification (page 15 of "Rapido via APIs.pdf"), the valid circulation states are:

+### CircActions Table:
+The `CircActions` table serves as a log of status updates pulled from the Rapido central server.
+The `lastCircState` field contains the circulation control or state that was reported, including both states and controls like `FINAL_CHECKIN`.

 ### Valid Circulation States:
 - `ITEM_HOLD` - Item is on hold
 - `PATRON_HOLD` - Item is on hold for a patron